Pratt & Whitney F135: Development

-The F135 originated with Lockheed Corporation Skunk Works, with efforts to develop a stealthy STOVL strike fighter for the U.S. Marine Corps under a 1986 DARPA program.
-Lockheed employee Paul Bevilaqua developed and patented a concept aircraft and propulsion system, and then turned to Pratt & Whitney (P&W) to build a demonstrator engine.
+The F135 originated with Lockheed Corporation Skunk Works, with efforts to develop a stealthy STOVL strike fighter for the U.S. Marine Corps under a 1986 DARPA project under the auspices of the Advanced STOVL (ASTOVL) program, an early progenitor of the Joint Strike Fighter (JSF) that resulted in the F-35.
+Lockheed engineer Paul Bevilaqua developed and eventually patented a concept aircraft and a propulsion system called the Shaft-Driven Lift Fan (SDLF), and then turned to Pratt & Whitney (P&W) to build a demonstrator engine.
 The ground test demonstrator used the first stage fan from a F119 engine for the lift fan.
-The engine fan and core from the F100-220 were used for the core of the demonstrator engine, and the larger low-pressure turbine from the F100-229 was used for the low-pressure turbine of the demonstrator engine.
-The larger turbine was used to provide the additional power required to operate the lift fan.
+The engine fan and core from the F100-PW-220 were used for the core of the demonstrator engine, and the larger low-pressure turbine from the F100-PW-229 was used for the low-pressure turbine of the demonstrator engine.
+The larger turbine was used to provide the additional power required to operate the lift fan through the low-pressure spool shaft, which would be engaged by a clutch in STOVL mode.
 Finally, a variable thrust deflecting nozzle was added to complete the "F100-229-Plus" demonstrator engine.
-This engine proved the lift-fan concept and led to the development of the current F135 engine.
+This ground demonstrator engine proved the shaft-driven lift fan concept and led to the development of the eventual JSF engine.

+ASTOVL continued under the Common Affordable Lightweight Fighter (CALF) program in 1993 before eventually being merged into the Joint Advanced Strike Technology (JAST), which was renamed JSF in 1995; under the JSF program, contracts for flightworthy concept demonstrator aircraft were awarded in 1996 to Lockheed Martin and Boeing for the air vehicle designs and P&W for the initial propulsion system.
+P&W developed the JSF engine from their F119 turbofan, which powers the F-22 Raptor, as the "F119-JSF".
+A flightworthy prototype system that incorporated the shaft-driven lift fan, designated "YF119-PW-611", was tested on the Lockheed Martin X-35 concept demonstrator aircraft and first flew in 2000.
+P&W also made another prototype, the "YF119-PW-614", for the competing Boeing X-32 which had direct lift system.
+In flight tests, the X-35B was able to demonstrate STOVL by taking off in 500 ft, then flew supersonic before landing vertically.
+The X-35 concept beat the X-32 for the JSF competition and the YF119-611 would form the basis for the F135, which integrates the F119 core with new components optimized for the JSF.